Rivals for Honduras presidency hold final rallies before vote eyed by Taiwan, China

 A poll earlier this month showed Castro with a 17 point lead, but some analysts still expect a tight race.

-(Reporting by Gustavo Palencia Editing by David Alire Garcia & Simon Cameron-Moore)
+(Reporting by Gustavo Palencia; Editing by David Alire Garcia and Simon Cameron-Moore)

 ((david.aliregarcia@thomsonreuters.com; +52 55 5282 7151; Reuters Messaging: david.aliregarcia.thomsonreuters.com@reuters.net))